White nationalism

 White nationalism is a type of racial nationalism or pan-nationalism which espouses the belief that white people are a race and seeks to develop and maintain a white racial and national identity.
-Many of its proponents identify with and are attached to the concept of a white nation, or a "white ethnostate".
+Many of its proponents identify with the concept of a white ethnostate.

-White nationalists say they seek to ensure the survival of the white race, and the cultures of historically white states.
+White nationalists say they seek to ensure the survival of the white race and the cultures of historically white states.
 They hold that white people should maintain their majority in majority-white countries, maintain their political and economic dominance, and that their cultures should be foremost in these countries.
 Many white nationalists believe that miscegenation, multiculturalism, immigration of nonwhites and low birth rates among whites are threatening the white race.

 Analysts describe white nationalism as overlapping with white supremacism and white separatism.
 White nationalism is sometimes described as a euphemism for, or subset of, white supremacism, and the two have been used interchangeably by journalists and analysts.
 White separatism is the pursuit of a "white-only state", while supremacism is the belief that white people are superior to nonwhites and should dominate them, taking ideas from social Darwinism and Nazism.
 Critics argue that the term "white nationalism" is simply a "rebranding", and ideas such as white pride exist solely to provide a sanitized public face for "white supremacy", which white nationalists allegedly avoid using because of its negative connotations, and that most white nationalist groups promote racial violence.

 History and usage

-According to Merriam-Webster, the first documented use of the term "white nationalist" was 1951, to refer to a member of a militant group which espouses white supremacy and racial segregation.
+According to Merriam-Webster, the first documented use of the term "white nationalist" was 1951, to refer to a member of a militant group that espouses white supremacy and racial segregation.
 Merriam-Webster also notes usage of the two-word phrase as early as 1925.
 According to Dictionary.com, the term was first used in the title of a 1948 essay by South African writer and ecologist Thomas Chalmers Robertson titled Racism Comes to Power in South Africa: The Threat of White Nationalism.

 According to Daryl Johnson, a former counterterrorism expert at the Department of Homeland Security, the term was used to appear more credible while also avoiding negative stereotypes about white supremacists.
 Modern members of racist organizations such as the Ku Klux Klan generally favor the term and avoid self-describing as white supremacist.

 Some sociologists have used white nationalism as an umbrella term for a range of white supremacist groups and ideologies, while others regard these movements as distinct.
 Analysis suggests that two groups largely overlap in terms of membership, ideology, and goals.
 Civil rights groups have described the two terms as functionally interchangeable.
 Ryan Lenz of the Southern Poverty Law Center has said "there is really no difference", and Kristen Clarke of the Lawyers' Committee for Civil Rights Under Law has said "There is no defensible distinction that can be drawn between white supremacy, white nationalism or white separatism in society today."
-News reports will sometimes refer to the a group or movement by one term or the other, or both interchangeably.
+News reports will sometimes refer to a group or movement by one term or the other, or both interchangeably.